leapmotion/os-controls/src/components/library/README.md

   proposed abstractions.

-  The existing GLShaderLoader could be broken up into 1) a class that reads the vertex/fragment shader source from disk and creates a GLShader and 2) the existing ResourceLoader<GLShader> which would then just be a ResourceLoader frontend for the loader in part 1.
+  The existing GLShaderLoader could be broken up into 1) a class that reads the vertex/fragment shader source from disk and creates a Shader and 2) the existing ResourceLoader<Shader> which would then just be a ResourceLoader frontend for the loader in part 1.
 Then the part 1 loader could be a part of the GLCoreComponents component.